 Guidance for anti-social behaviour practitioners

-The Derbyshire Anti-Social Behaviour Forum has produced guidance for partners working together to tackle anti-social behaviour, setting out the processes and procedures partners will follow when receiving Community Trigger applications.
+The Derbyshire Anti-Social Behaviour Sub-Group has produced guidance for partners working together to tackle anti-social behaviour, setting out the processes and procedures partners will follow when receiving Community Trigger applications.
 The guidance is attached to this page.